jaceypastense/personal-zima/README.md

 ** Note: Don't forget to copy the glance.yml to config folder.

 ### Gluetun Plus
-Gluetun + QBittorrent + Firefox +
-Pending addition for ARR Stacks
+Gluetun +  ARR Stacks
+	- Qbitorrent
+	- Prowlarr
+	- Radarr
+	- Sonarr
+	- Firefox
+	- TO Add Flaresolverr

 ### Karaoke Eternal
 [Karaoke Eternal](https://www.karaoke-eternal.com/) Host awesome karaoke parties where everyone can easily find and queue songs from their phone’s browser.
 The player is also fully browser-based with support for MP3+G, MP4 videos and WebGL visualizations.
 The server is self-hosted and runs on nearly everything.